de-Manzanares/Raab-bot/README.md

 #### Windows and Mac 🤷‍♂️
 I'm sure you can figure it out.
 CMake is supposed to be cross-platform, right?

-(The build-test workflow verfies that this project can be built on windows. 👍)
+(The build-test workflow verfies that this project can be built on Windows and Mac. 👍)